mattrips/scratchPad/ProtocolConformance 200703.md

 ```

 ### 1.5.4 Implementations on Generics via Constrained Extensions
 If a concretization is declared to conform to a protocol and an implementation of a requirement of the protocol is more constrained than the declaration of conformance, the implementation is unavailable to serve as a witness of the conformance of the concretization to the protocol.
 Given concretization `T`, the conformance `T: P`, requirement *m* of `P`, and a constrained implementation *i* of *m*, if the constraint on *i* is not a superset of the constraint on `T: P`, then *i* is unavailable for purposes of the conformance of `T: P`.
-This unavailability persists regardless of whether `T` satisfies the constraints on *i*, so, even though *i* may be available on `T`, it is not available for purposes of the conformance `T: P`.
+This unavailability persists regardless of whether `T` satisfies the constraints on *i*.
+Thus, even though *i* may be available on `T`, it is not available for purposes of the conformance `T: P`.

 ---